jihaniqua/duckie-app-express/README.md

 - Health Records (read-only) as public page (for this assignment only)
 - Create-Edit-Delete pages for authenticated users only
 - Created registration and login pages
-- On Login, home page shows welcome message with username
+- Home page welcome message with username
 - Delete confirmation
 - Code comments